jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 1) Use the command to identify the IP address of each of the two systems

    a.
-Capture a screenshot of both systems IP addresses
+Capture a screenshot of both system's IP addresses
    b.
 Use the `ping` tool to ping the each others IP and its results (ctrl +C to quit), take a screenshot of the results
    b.
 Modify the `/etc/hosts` file and add an entry for both system in both systems give them the hostname host1 and host2
    c.
 Execute the `ping` command again this time using the hostname declared in the `/etc/hosts` file and capture a screenshot of the results